 When you purchase a home – whether or not it’s brand new – you will likely be offered a home warranty, but what does it cover, and is it a worthwhile expense?

 What is a home warranty?

-It’s a form of insurance or loss mitigation that offers discounted repair services or replacement of your home’s appliances and major systems – things like your air conditioning unit, electrical and plumbing systems, and washer and dryer.
+It’s a form of insurance that offers discounted repair services or replacement of your home’s appliances and major systems.
+Coverage may include: air conditioning unit, electrical and plumbing systems, and washer and dryer.

 What does it cost?